idelgado/solana-lottery-program/README.md

 - VRF to pick a random winning ticket
 - draw cadence instead of draw time
-- buy and redeem multiple tickets at once
 - stake
 - emit event if no winner for the front end
+- soteria
+- github actions